TheNodeCoin/PirateSilver/README.md

 Starting Pirate daemon.

 After the coin is 100% built, `cd build/release/src`.
 You can choose to run the Pirate Coin in the current terminal `./piratesilver`.
 However, closing the terminal will shutdown the daemon.
-Alternatively, you can run BS in screen `sudo screen ./piratesilver`.
+Alternatively, you can run PS in screen `sudo screen ./piratesilver`.
 This allows you to detach [ctrl+a d] the screen leaning it running while closing the terminal.
 To reattach the screen simply open a terminal [ctrl+alt t] and type `sudo sreen -r`.

 Congrats, You are now running a Pirate node.